newAM/blog/content/2024-12-22_nixos_router_software.md

 +++
-title = "NixOS Router Software" description = "Running all the software required for a router in NixOS." date = 2024-12-22 draft = false
+title = "NixOS router software" description = "Running all the software required for a router in NixOS." date = 2024-12-22 draft = false